 On Sept.
 18, gunshots were fired near San Pablo Park.
 Around 7 p.m., a bicyclist shot at a pickup truck near the intersection of Oregon and Dohr streets.
 No one was injured in the shooting, although bullets did hit a number of houses, police said.
 The shooting was not random, according to authorities.

 Last week Wednesday, Sept.
 21, police responded to a shooting involved two parties or individuals — pedestrians and occupants of a truck — shooting at each other.
 A 16-year-old boy was injured but was expected to survive, police said.

-On Thursday, 19-year-old Ignacio Francis Jr. was fatally shot at Fairview and Harper streets.
+On Thursday, 19-year-old Gregory Ignacio Jr. was fatally shot at Fairview and Harper streets.
 It was the year’s second homicide.